maudwestendorp/MultiLit/README.md

 # MultiLit
 *August 2024, Maud Westendorp*

 This repository is an archive for files related to the project MultiLectal Literacy in Education (2020-2026).
 The repo includes test material, experiment scripts, and analysis scripts.
+The project is still ongoing, and this repo will be updated during the project period.

 ## About the Nordic Word order Database
 More information on MultiLectal Literacy in Education ("MultiLit") can be found on the [project website](https://www.hvl.no/en/multilit/).